Paradigm4/dev_tools/README.md

 ## Errors

 If things go wrong, errors are reported to the SciDB log.
-Errors in invoked command-line programs like wget and tar are reported in the `scidb-stderr.log` files on each instance.
+Errors from invoked command-line programs like wget and tar are reported in the `scidb-stderr.log` file on each instance.

 ## Installing the plug in